jestjs/jest/website/versioned_docs/version-29.3/Es6ClassMocks.md

 In order to fix mocking two things have to be done:
 1. Avoid [Temporal Dead Zone](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#temporal_dead_zone_tdz)
 trap by replacing `const` or `let` with **`var`**.
-2. Assign mock, when it's used in module mocking block.
+2. Assign mocks when are going to be used, in module mocking block.

 ```javascript
 // `var` is hoisted by specification